Introduction

 In other words, the type of income shown in the tax return is not covered by the real money flow, so finding the money to pay the taxes for this ‘phantom’ income becomes a problem.

-Now that you understand the phantom tax meaning, it’s time to know what makes it different from other kinds of taxes.
+Now that you understand its meaning, it’s time to know what makes it different from other kinds of taxes.

 Distinctions Between Phantom Taxes And Other Kinds Of Taxes